MirisWisdom/HCE/spv3/legacy/installer/basedir/doc/compilation.md

 ## Implementation

+Fundamentally, the Compiler handles two tasks:

+- creating DEFLATE packages of the source directory's files & subdirectories.
+- creating a Manifest (`0x00.bin`) which represents the source directory.

 ### Packages

 To comply with the [Specification](specification.md) document, the compiler produces DEFLATE binary packages with the following convention:

-- for all of the root files, a single package is created: `0x00.bin`;
+- for all of the root files, a single "core" package is created: `0x01.bin`;
-- for each subdirectory, a package is created; starting at `0x01.bin`.
+- for each subdirectory, a package is created; starting at `0x02.bin`.

 ![packages](diagrams/packages.png)